 Our primary vehicle to expand this conversation is through our weekly podcast.
 The podcast focuses on the struggles people have with mental health.
 Each episode will tackle topics like anxiety, depression, eating disorders and dementia, and look at how strategies like improved rest, time management, spiritual vitality and music can have a powerful, positive effect on the mind.
 Our on air team in addition to special guests share their perspectives from all sides of these issues, including mental health professionals, Christian leaders, and regular people with extraordinary stories.
 We’ll also play songs relevant to the theme from time to time.

-The people featured on this podcast are real and their stories are still a work in progress.
+The people we feature are real and their stories are still a work in progress.
 If you are dealing with a mental health struggle, we want you to know that you’re not alone.
 We hope that you engage with us as well as family, friends and medical professionals who can help you on your journey of improved mental health.

 Everyone has a mind.
 Every mind can grow in strength.
 If you or someone you know is dealing with a mental health struggle, our hope is that you begin to see yourself and others through God’s eyes.
 This is the first step to true empathy and compassion.